uynguyen/uynguyen.github.io/source/_posts/Web-Bluetooth.md

 ### More samples
-You can find more examples via this video
+You can find more examples and ideas via this video
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/303045191?h=18cde570de" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <p><a href="https://vimeo.com/303045191">WebBluetooth demos for Bluetooth.rocks</a> from <a href="https://vimeo.com/rakaz">Niels Leenheer</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ### Limitations
-- For security purposes, we can not automatically scan and connect to a specified device, the user must manually scan and select a device from the scanning dialog.
+- For security purposes, we can not automatically scan and connect to a specified device.
 The user decides whether the web app is allowed to connect, and to which device it is allowed to connect.
 - HTTPS Connection: Web Bluetooth requires a secure HTTPS connection to function properly.
 This means that the web application must be hosted on a secure server with a valid SSL certificate.
 If the application is not hosted on a secure server, the user will not be able to connect to Bluetooth devices.
 - Platforms: Web Bluetooth is supported in Chrome on desktop and mobile (Require Android 6+, does not support iOS), Opera, and some versions of Microsoft Edge.
 It's important to note that Web Bluetooth may not work in older or outdated browsers.
 - Customization: Unfortunately, it's not possible to customize the scan dialog of Web Bluetooth to show additional information beyond the default options.
 The Web Bluetooth API is designed to provide a simple and consistent interface for developers, and the scan dialog is intentionally kept simple to maintain this simplicity.
 - Performance: It's widely recognized that the stability of Bluetooth connections on native Android apps is often not as reliable as on iOS, and can be affected by factors such as the phone model, manufacturer, and version of Android being used.
-As a result, it's important to manage expectations when it comes to the performance of Web Bluetooth applications on Android devices.
+As a result, it's important to note that Web Bluetooth does not function as well as native apps, especially on Android devices.

 ### Tips & best practices
 Here are some tips and best practices for optimizing the performance of Web Bluetooth applications: